owenpensom/BSAD482---TermProject/README.md

 ## 2. Research Objective

-*What you aim to learn or show with this analysis.*
+*What I am aiming to learn and show with this analysis.*

 ---